ms/buildtogether.tech/debugging/index.md

 Finding errors is good; fixing them is better, so learning how to debug is as important as learning how to program in the first place.
-However, while most schools teach defensive programming and unit testing, only a handful offer a course on debugging, which is weird when you consider that most programmers spend anywhere from a quarter to three quarters of their time finding and fixing bugs.
+However, while most schools teach defensive programming and unit testing, only a handful offer a course on <span i="debugging!why schools don't teach">debugging</span>, which is weird when you consider that most programmers spend anywhere from a quarter to three quarters of their time finding and fixing bugs.
 A single chapter can't make up for that, but I hope the guidance below will help make you more efficient.

-The most important thing to remember is that debugging depends on being able to read code, which multiple studies have shown is the single most effective way to find bugs <cite>Basili1987,Kemerer2009,Bacchelli2013</cite>.
+Debugging depends on being able to read code, which is the single most effective way known to find bugs <cite>Basili1987,Kemerer2009,Bacchelli2013</cite>.
+However, most schools don't offer courses on that either, and of the thousands of books that have been written about writing code, only a handful have been written about how to <span i="reading code">read</span> it (<cite>Spinellis2003</cite> being my favorite).
+As <span x="10-joining"/> says, reading other people's code is one of the best ways to learn how to be a better programmer; tracking down a bug may not be when you want to broaden your knowledge, but if you're there anyway, you might as well.

 ## Build Habits

 Software can fail in many different ways, but the process for diagnosing and fixing problems is consistent from one bug to the next.
-The first rule of debugging is therefore to make good practices a habit.
+The first rule of debugging is therefore to make <span i="debugging!importance of good habits">good practices a habit</span>.
 You are more likely to make mistakes or overlook things when you're tired or under pressure; if writing assertions and unit testing aren't automatic by then, the odds are that you'll be at your worst when it matters most.

-Here are the things you should turn into habits:
+What habits should you have?

 Make sure you are trying to build the right thing.
+:   <span g="requirements_error" i="requirements error">Requirements
-:   <span g="requirements_error">Requirements errors</span> are a major cause of
-    software projects failing in the real world, and every instructor has horror stories about students misinterpreting assignments and spending days building the wrong thing.
+    errors</span> are a major cause of software projects failing in the real world, and every instructor has horror stories about students misinterpreting assignments and spending days building the wrong thing.
 When in doubt, ask, and to make your question and its answer clear, provide an example and describe what you think the code is supposed to do in that case.

 Make sure you understand what the bug actually is.
 :   "It doesn't work" isn't good enough: what exactly is going wrong and how do